TobyDavids/Global-Terrorism-Analysis/README.md

 - Slicers

 ## DATA CLEANING
-The original dataset contained 139,872 rows and 135 columns.
+The original dataset contained 139,872 rows and 135 columns and spans 1970-2014.
 The initial data cleaning process was carried out with Excel, and completed with Power Query  and Postgresql.
-The following steps breaksdown the cleaning process I took in ensuring the dataset was clean, valid and ready for analysis.
+The following steps breaks down the cleaning process I took in ensuring the dataset was clean, valid and ready for analysis.
 - Dropped Irrelevant columns
 - 13,877 Duplicates records were removed
 - Removed special characters